-There are no potential conflicts of interests between any duties of the Senior Management and Directors above and their private interests and/or other duties.
+There are no potential conflicts of interests between any duties of the Senior Management and Directors above and their private interests and/or other duties, other than a potential conflict arising out of one of the alternates to the Board of Directors, Mr. Sigurður Jón Björnsson being the brother of one of the heads of a business unit in Corporate Banking, Mr. Davíð Björnsson.